huly94/smart_museum_proj/README.md

 # Project Smart Museum: introduction

 museums are one of the most important cultural destinations for tourists and not.
-Indeed, they contains a collection of works linked to one or more cultural aspect like art, science or technology.
+Indeed, they contain a collection of works linked to one or more cultural aspect like art, science or technology.
 Today, museums are diffused in all the cities of the world, and their main task is not only to preserve objects and works of art, but also spread knowledge through the organization of exhibitions, guided tours and conferences.
 However, with the technological progress, museums need to modernize themselves.
 So, museums have some needs that can be satisfied using IoT, that permits to introduce increasingly involving and more interactive experiences suitable for all the ages.
+Also, even smart environments, and in particular smart museums, have some needs: first a set of devices, sensors and actuators, that permit to interact with users.
+These elements don't have a one-way approach, one device indeed can be used for multiple purposes.
+Then to bring all these devices together, is important to create a network, Wi-Fi for example.
+We can have more than one network where devices are connected (Bluetooth, ethernet and so on).
+There is also the need for a component that analyzes and processes sensed data for the extraction of knowledge, events and high-level information.
 This is right the purpose of this project.
 To do this, we have to set a smart environment, composed by sensors, applications and actuators, seen as transducers, automatized by an overall entity, called orchestrator.

-In the next paragraphs we want to show our approach, providing also some examples, the physical and software composition of sensors and actuators, a description of the applications we have chosen and an overview on the orchestrator tasks.
+In the next paragraphs, we want to show our approach, providing also some examples, the physical and software composition of sensors and actuators, a description of the applications we have chosen and an overview on the orchestrator tasks.